SAP-samples/build-apps-enablement/BuildShow/251_TA_BTP-Build_Code_Using-Joule/251-5_Add_External_Data_Resource.md

 In this part of the tutorial we will connect to an S4/HANA to get all the related product data.

+Here is a video tutorial for this unit <a href="https://video.sap.com/media/t/1_8uqgkn7q">Add External Data Source</a>

 1. Therefore go to **SAP System** in the Service Center and find the BTP destination **S4HANA_Joule_Product** and click on **Add to CAP**

 **Note:** This destination is already configured by your subaccount admin.
 The destination is connected to a sandbox API from SAP Business Accelerator Hub.
 For more information about the API go to the SAP Business Accelerator Hub: https://api.sap.com/api/API_PRODUCT_SRV/overview